Running vacuum in Brans-Dicke theory: a possible cure for the $\sigma_8$ and $H_0$ tensions: Introduction

 At this point a very much practical motivation for studying the BD-RVM framework must be stood up.
 Let us recall that apart from the aforementioned theoretical aspects of the cosmological constant problem, it has long been known that there appear to exist potentially serious discrepancies or ``tensions'' between the CMB observations from the Planck Collaboration, which are based on the vanilla $\Lambda$CDM, and the local direct (distance ladder) measurements of the Hubble parameter today \cite{DiValentino:2020zio}.
 This brings about the so called $H_0$ tension, which leads to a severe discrepancy at $\sim 5 \sigma$ c.l.
 Among many possibilities debated in the literature, it has been suggested e.g. that a possible intrinsic evolutionary behavior of $H_0(z)$ could be underlying this tension\,\cite{Dainotti:2021pqg}, in which case it would not be a discrepancy between local and CMB data, but an effect potentially observable at any redshift.
-In addition, there exist a smaller but appreciable and persistent ($\sim 2-3\, \sigma$) tension in the realm of the large scale structure (LSS) growth data, the $\sigma_8$ tension\,\cite{DiValentino:2020vvd}.
+See the references \cite{Jacques:2013xr,DiValentino:2015sam,Karwal:2016vyq,Bernal:2016gxb,Hart:2017ndk,Jedamzik:2020krr,Gomez-Valent:2020mqn,Carneiro:2018xwq,Banihashemi:2018oxo} and also \cite{DiValentino:2020zio,DiValentino:2021izs} for more possible solutions to the $H_0$ tension.
+In addition, there exist a smaller but appreciable and persistent ($\sim 2-3\, \sigma$) tension in the realm of the large scale structure (LSS) growth data, the $\sigma_8$ tension, namely the discrepancy observed in the mean square of matter fluctuations on spheres of radius $R_8 = 8{h^{-1}}$ Mpc\,\cite{DiValentino:2020vvd}.
 Specifically, it is concerned with the measurements of weak gravitational lensing at low redshifts ($z<1$).
-Such a tension is gauged through the parameter $S_8$ or, alternatively, by means of $\sigma_8$; recall that $S_8\equiv\sigma_8\sqrt{\Omega^0_m/0.3}$.
+Such a tension is gauged through the parameter $S_8$ or, alternatively, by means of $\sigma_8$; recall that $S_8\equiv\sigma_8\sqrt{\Omega^0_m/0.3}$ ($\Omega^0_m$ being the current value of the cosmological matter parameter).
 It turns out that these measurements favor weaker matter clustering than that expected from the concordance cosmological model using parameters determined by CMB measurements.
-For detailed reviews on these tensions and other challenges afflicting the concordance $\CC$CDM model, see e.g. ~\cite{Perivolaropoulos:2021jda,Abdalla:2022yfr,Dainotti:2023yrk} and the long list of references therein.
+For detailed reviews on these tensions and other challenges afflicting the concordance $\CC$CDM model, see e.g. ~\cite{DiValentino:2015ola,DiValentino:2015bja, DiValentino:2020vvd, Perivolaropoulos:2021jda,Abdalla:2022yfr,Dainotti:2023yrk,Vagnozzi:2019ezj,Vagnozzi:2023nrq} and the long list of references therein.

 It has been known for quite some time in the literature that the RVM-type of cosmological models can help in improving the overall fit to the cosmological observations and also in smoothing out these tensions as compared to the $\CC$CDM.
 Within the GR-RVM (viz. running vacuum in GR) it was investigated for instance in \cite{SolaPeracaula:2021gxi,Sola:2017znb,Gomez-Valent:2017idt,Gomez-Valent:2018nib,Sola:2016ecz,Sola:2015wwa,sola2017first,Sola:2017jbl}, see \cite{SolaPeracaula:2022mlg,SolaPeracaula:2018xsi} for a summary.
 When we move to BD theory with a cosmological constant, i.e. the BD-$\CC$CDM, the model turns out to mimic the RVM and improves the fits as well\,\cite{Sola:2021txs,SolaPeracaula:2020vpg,SolaPeracaula:2019zsl}.
 It is therefore natural to keep on exploring the RVM framework and perform the next step.
 Thus, in the present paper we address for the first time the running vacuum in the BD context, i.e. the BD-RVM scenario, and check if further improvement (relieving) of the tensions can be attained as compared to the BD-$\CC$CDM.
 We find indeed a significant improvement of the current status of the mentioned tensions.